Michael Jordan Once Pulled a Potentially Illegal Power Move During His Stint in Minor League Baseball

 While he might not have been a seasoned baseball player, Michael Jordan still arrived in the minor leagues as a global celebrity.
 As you might imagine, that star status came with some perks.

-Although being in the minor leagues meant that MJ had to ride the bus between cities, he wasn’t going to do so in anything less than high style.
+Although being in the minor leagues meant that MJ had to ride the bus between cities, he wouldn’t do so in anything less than high style.
 During the 1994 campaign, the Barons traveled in a luxury ride dubbed the Jordan Cruiser.
 On one occasion, His Airness even climbed behind the wheel.

 While laws vary from state to state, it’s possible that Jordan technically needed a commercial driver’s license to take charge of the vehicle.
-As Bloom noted, though, nothing ever came of His Airness’ brief stint behind the wheel.
+As Bloom noted, though, nothing came from His Airness’ brief stint behind the wheel.

 That wasn’t the only fun Michael Jordan had on the bus